 - Cork Is a quirky seaport within a bustling cosmopolitan city where you will find intimate pubs with live music, wonderful markets, friendly locals, and deep cultural history to explore.
 Add to that an area full of magnificent castles.
 It is quintessential Ireland.

 - Cliff of Moher/Doolin Is where you will discover the heart of Ireland’s spectacular Wild Atlantic coastline.
 This historical landmark is a geographical wonder within a rich conservation area.
 Check out our Cliffs of Moher blog post.

 - Galway This seaside medieval bohemian city, is dotted with brightly painted pubs filled with lively music, gorgeous cathedral and churches, riverside walks, and fun pedestrian streets.
 Many sites near Galway to enjoy.

-- Kilkenny A medieval city that is full of history, energy, and life.
-Explore the breathtaking scenery, cultural attractions, and wander cobblestone streets inside these ancient walls.
+- Kilkenny Is a medieval city full of history, energy, and life.
+Explore the breathtaking scenery and cultural attractions, and wander cobblestone streets inside these ancient walls.
 You will find a network of quaint villages, lovely castles, and welcoming countryside just outside of this city.